-In accordance with 40 CFR 257.103(f)(2), Allegheny Energy Supply Company, LLC, a FirstEnergy Company ("Allegheny Energy"), submitted a demonstration to the United States Environmental Protection Agency (USEPA) in November 2020 for approval to extend the closure deadlines for the McElroy's Run Disposal Impoundment (the "Impoundment") based on permanent cessation of the coal-fired boilers at the Pleasants Power Station (the "Station") by October 1, 2024 and cessation of the acceptance of waste from the Station at the Impoundment on October 17, 2024 to achieve closure of the Impoundment by October 17, 2028.
+In accordance with 40 CFR 257.103(f)(2), Allegheny Energy Supply Company, LLC, a FirstEnergy Company ("AESC"), submitted a demonstration to the United States Environmental Protection Agency (USEPA) in November 2020 for approval to extend the closure deadlines for the McElroy's Run Disposal Impoundment (the "Impoundment") based on permanent cessation of the coal-fired boilers at the Pleasants Power Station (the "Station") by no later than October 17, 2028 and cessation of the acceptance of waste from the Station at the Impoundment by October 17, 2024 to achieve closure of the Impoundment by October 17, 2028.
 Although this demonstration submittal remains under agency review, on October 22, 2021, USEPA provided notification that the annual progress report stipulated under 40 CFR 257.103(f)(2)(x) was required to be completed no later than November 30th of each year until closure of the Impoundment was completed.
-The initial annual progress report was prepared and completed by November 30, 2021.
-This document has been prepared to fulfill the annual progress reporting requirement for 2022 and provides a summary of the following relative to the reporting period between December 2021 and November 2022:
+Accordingly, annual progress reports were completed by November 30th of 2021 and 2022.
+This document has been prepared to fulfill the annual progress reporting requirement for 2023 and provides a summary of the following relative to the reporting period between December 2022 and November 2023:

-- Documentation of the continued lack of alternative capacity; - Progress made towards closure of the Impoundment and any delays to the anticipated cease receipt of waste date; and - Continued CCR Rule compliance activities.
+- Documentation of the continued lack of alternative capacity - Progress made towards closure of the Impoundment and any delays to the anticipated cease receipt of waste date; and - Continued CCR Rule compliance activities.